Part home/part office (London) based

 UNICEF ensures more of the world’s children are vaccinated, educated and protected than any other organisation.
 We have done more to influence laws and policies to help protect children than anyone else.
 We get things done.
 And we’re not going to stop until the world is a safe place for all our children.

-Interview date: Monday, 17 January and Tuesday, 18 January 2022 via video conferencing (MS Teams).
+Interview dates: Monday 7 and Tuesday 8 February 2022 via video conferencing (MS Teams).